 Age banding will affect everyone’s retirement spending projections differently, but there are a few overarching ways to account for it during the planning process.

 The easiest step is to simply take age banding into account while planning.
 On his website, financial writer and planner Michael Kitces suggests categorizing expenses in each stage to better reflect declines in spending along with changing inflation rates.

 For example, a retiree’s budget for travel at age 82 would decline sharply compared to age 68, but spending on everyday necessities would decline much more modestly and health care spending might even rise sharply.

-Kitces also recommends projecting retirement needs based on a slow decline of spending throughout the three age bands.
+Kitces also recommends projecting retirement needs based on a slow decline in spending throughout the three age bands.
 In real life, a shift to the next stage might actually happen abruptly, so planning on a smooth, very gradual decline in spending can help retirees foresee the overall effect of spending cuts without relying on dramatic shifts.

 Retirement Planning Help From Minster Bank